trinathprasad/netflix-frontend-clone/README.md

-# netflix-frontend-clone
-A Netflix-style responsive landing page built using HTML, CSS, and Bootstrap.
-This project replicates the UI of Netflix's homepage with a focus on layout, styling, and responsive design.
-# Netflix Landing Page Clone 🎬
+# Netflix Landing Page Clone

 This is a frontend project that recreates the landing page of Netflix using **HTML**, **CSS**, and **Bootstrap**.
 It's a responsive UI clone with modern design elements inspired by the real Netflix homepage.